Project management skills: 25 soft, hard, & technical skills

 What are project management skills (and why do they matter?)

-Project management is the practice of organizing and executing work efficiently—and helping your team do the same.
-For a while, project managers had to be trained and certified in complicated project management technology.
-Traditional project management tools were hard to set up and required constant maintenance, which is where the position “project manager” comes from.
+Project management is the practice of organizing and executing work efficiently, and helping your team do the same.
+Traditional project management tools were hard to set up and required constant maintenance, which is where the position "project manager" comes from.

 Modern project management tools

 Modern project management evolved from traditional project management in two distinct ways.
-As companies and teams democratized their project management processes, they needed more team members and team leads who were able to manage a process from conception to completion.
+As companies and teams democratized their project management processes, they needed more team members and team leads who could manage projects from conception to completion.
 In order to support those team leads, project management software has also evolved, from complex mechanisms to flexible and easy-to-use tools.

 [Interfejs użytkownika produktu] Przykładowy projekt próśb i zleceń (tablice)